 After more than a decade teaching history, religion, and philosophy, Brian decided to write epic fantasy.
 He now lives on a steep dirt road in the hills of southern Vermont, where he divides his time between fathering, writing, husbanding, splitting wood, skiing, and adventuring - not necessarily in that order.
 He can be found on twitter at @brianstaveley, on Facebook as BrianStaveley, and on Google+ as Brian Staveley.
 His blog, On the Writing of Epic Fantasy, can be found at: bstaveley.wordpress.com.

-Monks, Cartographers, Death: a Blog Round-Up - 11 months ago
+Monks, Cartographers, Death: a Blog Round-Up - one year ago

 I haven’t published anything on here for a while, but that doesn’t mean I haven’t been busy writing posts for other blogs.
 Here’s a round-up of the latest crop: We’ve All Got It Coming: On the role of death as the ultimate, inevitable spoiler.
 Cartography and its Discontents: Exploration of the role of the fantasy map, […]